Caps#

 Caps

-- is_subset_structure(structure: Structure) bool #
+- is_subset_structure(structure: Structure) bool#

 Checks if

-for more information.- Parameters:
+structureis a subset ofcaps.
+Seeis_subset()for more information.- Parameters:

 structure – a potential

-subset ofcaps
+Structuresubset ofcaps

-- is_subset_structure_full(structure: Structure, features: CapsFeatures | None = None) bool #
+- is_subset_structure_full(structure: Structure, features: CapsFeatures | None = None) bool#

 Checks if

-for more information.Added in version 1.2.
+structureis a subset ofcaps.
+Seeis_subset()for more information.Added in version 1.2.

 - Parameters: